S0fiy29/FoodCourt/README.md

 # Group project
-- Digitalized the food vendor into website
+- Digitalized the food vendor into website around campus